 This conclusion is consistent with long-standing science documenting that pathogenic Salmonella in feed is rare for both animal and human health.
 However, additional research is needed to confirm this approach and further develop regulatory policies surrounding Salmonella.

 To help the industry and government reach a science-based consensus, the Institute for Feed Education & Research (IFEEDER), a 501 (c)(3) charitable foundation formed to address future challenges to the feed industry, has made a charitable donation to the Salmonella in Feed Research Coalition.
-Their donation will leverage additional funding to support surveys and lab and field tests at the Food and Feed Safety Research Unit, Southwest Plains Area in College Station, TX.
+Their donation will leverage additional funding to support surveys, lab tests and field tests at the Food and Feed Safety Research Unit at the Southwest Plains Area lab in College Station, TX.

 FDA updates Salmonella guidelines

 For nearly 35 years, the FDA has stated that feed found to have any Salmonella serotype (a distinct variation within a subspecies of bacteria) present would be deemed adulterated.
 However, according to Richard Sellers, corporate secretary, IFEEDER, the common Salmonella serotypes found in feed are generally not pathogenic in animals and are even less likely to be pathogenic in humans.

 The agency’s former stance, a no-holds-bar approach to regulating Salmonella, was neither science based, nor good for industry.